smizell/graphablejson/README.md

 1. A stream of one value if the literal value is a object, string, number, or boolean
 1. A stream of one or more values if the literal value is an array

 Treating the result as a stream of values allows for the relationship to evolve.
-It also reduced the errors that can happen from properties being undefined or null.
+It also reduced the errors that can happen from properties being undefined or null—they are both treated as an empty stream of data.

 Below are examples of how these properties are handled as relationships that result in streams of data.